QuoSecGmbH/SIT/README.md

 **How to use**
 1. Follow instructions in INSTALL to compile and configure
 2. Move SIT.exe into target directory!
-For forensical soundness use external flash drive to execute SIT from.
+For Forensic Soundness use external flash drive to execute SIT from.
 3. Use the command line to execute SIT (Admin rights required!)
-4. A temporary directory will be created to avoid using the Windows default temp directory outside the flash drive.
+4. A temporary directory will be created at the same path, to avoid using the Windows default temp directory outside the flash drive.
-5. The AFF4 image, the backup and statistic archives, as well as log files should be created in the same directory.
+5. The AFF4 image, the backup and statistic archives, as well as log files are created in the same directory.
 6. (Optional) Disable different modules by using /key= to set a specifi module, /key-= to disable a single module or archive from being executed or /key+= to add a non default module/archive to execution.
 7. (Optional) Extract all artifacts to the current directory of the SIT.exe.
 A custom folder will be created and for every artifact the original directory and name is restored, if available in the metadata.
 The functionality is available in a separate optional archive.
 Activate with /key=ImageExtract